welldone-software/redux-toolbelt/packages/redux-toolbelt/README.md

 ```

 #### Actions Defaults
-There are situations where you want to creates actions that has logical relations with each other with a prefix, or a common default metadata.
+There are situations where you want to creates actions that have logical relations with each other with a prefix, or a common default metadata.
 You can do it like so:
 ```js
 const makeCounterAction = makeActionCreator.withDefaults({